BOOKS

 Adam, Eve, and the Question of Free Will

 The theological implications of free will permeate every aspect of their story.
-Milton argues that true virtue requires the ability to choose evil and reject it—making the possibility of the Fall necessary for meaningful obedience to God.
-This philosophical complexity elevates the poem beyond simple moral instruction into genuine intellectual exploration.
+Milton argues that true virtue requires the ability to choose evil and reject it — making the possibility of the Fall necessary for meaningful obedience to God.
+This raises real philosophical stakes rather than offering simple moral instruction.

 Themes That Transcend Religious Boundaries